dmksjfl/ChainsawManGunDemon/README.md

 This project is mainly completed with `Blender` where we reproduce the scene Gun Demon first appear in Episode 75.

 # Log
+See [SCULP](https://github.com/dmksjfl/ChainsawManGunDemon/blob/master/SCULP.md) for our plans and updating log of this work